-Analysis | The 1776 report attacks a concept at the foundation of the Trump presidency: ‘identity politics’
+Analysis | The 1776 Project report attacks a concept at the foundation of the Trump presidency: ‘Identity politics’

-The commission, which counted Housing Secretary Ben Carson — arguably the most influential Black person in the Trump administration — among its members, rejected the idea that slavery was central to America’s founding and sought to develop a curriculum for students and other Americans reshaping the motivations for the country’s origin.
+The commission, which counted Housing and Urban Development Secretary Ben Carson — arguably the most influential Black person in the Trump administration — among its members, rejected the idea that slavery was central to America’s founding and sought to develop a curriculum reshaping the motivations for the country’s origin for students and other Americans.
 The report said:

 The Commission’s first responsibility is to produce a report summarizing the principles of the American founding and how those principles have shaped our country.
 That can only be done by truthfully recounting the aspirations and actions of the men and women who sought to build America as a shining “city on a hill” — an exemplary nation, one that protects the safety and promotes the happiness of its people, as an example to be admired and emulated by nations of the world that wish to steer their government toward greater liberty and justice.
 The record of our founders’ striving and the nation they built is our shared inheritance and remains a beacon, as Abraham Lincoln said, “not for one people or one time, but for all people for all time.”